OIT Supported Email

 OIT is proud to support AD/Exchange accounts for most of the UA campus.
 Learn more below about how to access your email, and scroll further to see licensing and account request information.

 OIT recommends using the official Outlook app on iOS, Android, and desktop machines.
 Download the app from your device’s app store, then visit the links below for step-by-step instructions.

-When prompted for the domain, enter ua-net.
-When prompted for the server, enter webmail.ua.edu.
-If you need assistance setting up email on another device, please contact the IT Service Desk.
+If you need further assistance setting up email on a device, please contact the IT Service Desk.

 Change your Password

 Faculty and staff members can change their password by changing their myBama password.